ansible/ansible-examples/mongodb/README.md

 ###Verification.
 -----------------------------

-The verification of the newly added node can be as easy checking the sharding status and see the chunks being rebalanced to the newly added node.
+The newly added node can be easily verified by checking the sharding status and seeing the chunks being rebalanced to the newly added node.

 			$/usr/bin/mongo localhost:8888/admin -u admin -p 123456
 			mongos> sh.status()